valkey-io/valkey-doc/docs/reference/clients.md

 * **Pub/Sub clients** have a default hard limit of 32 megabytes and a soft limit of 8 megabytes per 60 seconds.
 * **Replicas** have a default hard limit of 256 megabytes and a soft limit of 64 megabyte per 60 seconds.

-It is possible to change the limit at runtime using the `CONFIG SET` command or in a permanent way using the Valkey configuration file `redis.conf`.
-See the example `redis.conf` in the Valkey distribution for more information about how to set the limit.
+It is possible to change the limit at runtime using the `CONFIG SET` command or in a permanent way using the Valkey configuration file `valkey.conf`.
+See the example `valkey.conf` in the Valkey distribution for more information about how to set the limit.

 ## Query Buffer Hard Limit